PurpleNinja225/NASible/docs/applications/emby.md

 The emby web interface can be found at port 8096 (http) or 8920 (https, if configured) of your NAS.
 Heimdall has a dedicated icon for emby.

-By default, Ansible-NAS gives emby read/write access to the folders where your movies and TV shows are stored.
+By default, NASible gives emby read/write access to the folders where your movies and TV shows are stored.
 To change this to read-only, edit the following lines in `all.yml`: